 3. Edinburgh International Film Festival

-Celebrating its 70th Birthday last year, the Film Festival is famous world round for its impact on filmmaking on a global scale.
+Celebrating its 70th Birthday in 2017, the Film Festival is famous world round for its impact on filmmaking on a global scale.
 With some groundbreaking documentaries, short films and unique styles of cinema on offer this is an awesome event to see upcoming talent really taking the stage.

 4. Edinburgh Jazz & Blues Festival